ssouris/kotlin-introduction/PITCHME.md

 Kotlin is a statically-typed programming language that runs on the Java Virtual Machine and also can be compiled to JavaScript source code or uses the LLVM compiler infrastructure.
-Its primary development is from a team of JetBrains programmers based in Saint Petersburg, Russia (the name comes from Kotlin Island, near St. Petersburg).
+Its primary development is from a team of JetBrains programmers based in Saint Petersburg, Russia (the comes from Kotlin Island, near St. Petersburg).

 ---